What Is Digital Marketing? An Easy Guide for Beginners

 website so it appears in search engine results.

-Google, search engines display the most relevant results.
-SEO helps your
+When someone types a question into a search engine like Google, Bing, DuckDuckGo, they display the most relevant results.
+It is SEO that helps your

-content show up in those results.
+content to show up in those results.

 For example: